Climate Change Proceedings · March 2026

 Read the Full Research Brief

-A six-section analysis covering renewable economics, company profiles, the investment gap, and the profitability bridge argument — fully cited with sources from IEA, IRENA, BloombergNEF, and Lazard.
+A seven-section analysis covering renewable economics, company profiles, the investment gap, the profitability bridge argument, and the role of AI and datacenters as drivers of the clean energy transition — fully cited with sources from IEA, IRENA, BloombergNEF, Lazard, and BNEF.